NCERT Solutions for Class 8 Social Science Chapter 1 - How, When and Where - Free PDF Download

 Vedantu’s subject experts have strictly adhered to the CBSE guidelines and answering format for providing accurately framed and well-explained answers to ease the preparation of students.
 By referring to NCERT Solutions CBSE Class 8 Social Science History Our Pasts - 3 Chapter 1 How, When, and Where, students can gain a better understanding of the major concepts and ideas and leave no room for doubt.
 A good grip over these definitions and ideas, followed by rigorous practice of the question and answers, will ensure that students of Class 8 History emerge with flying colours in their terminal exams.
 So, without wasting a minute, download the NCERT Solutions PDF for free.

-FAQs on NCERT Solutions for Class 8 Social Science History Our Pasts-3 Chapter-1
+FAQs on NCERT Solutions for Class 8 Social Chapter 1 - How, When And Where

 1. How did James Mill classify the periods of Indian history?

 James Mill divided Indian history into three different periods.
 They are Hindu, Muslim, and British.
 This is provided in the very first answer in NCERT Solutions for Class 8 Social Science History Chapter 1.
 According to his theory, only British influence could civilise the Indians.

 2. How many question solutions are there in NCERT Class 8 history chapter 1 PDF?